Query Performance Prediction using Relevance Judgments Generated by Large Language Models: Analysis

-We have two observations.
-First, fine-tuning improves the quality of relevance judgment generation and \ac{QPP} for all \acp{LLM} on all datasets.
-Specifically, all fine-tuned \acp{LLM} exhibit improved relevance judgment agreement with the TREC assessors on TREC-DL 19--22.
+We have three observations.
+First, fine-tuning generally markedly improves the quality of relevance judgment generation and \ac{QPP}, particularly for \acp{LLM} with sizes ranging from 1 billion to 8 billion parameters.
+Specifically, almost all of fine-tuned \acp{LLM} exhibit improved relevance judgment agreement with the TREC assessors on TREC-DL 19--22.
 After fine-tuning, LLaMA-7B and Llama-3-8B achieve ``fair'' agreement with the TREC assessors on TREC-DL 19, 20 and 21,\footnote{Note that unlike the qrels files for TREC-DL 19, 20, and 21 which are fully manually annotated, the qrels file for TREC-DL 22 is constructed by first detecting near-duplicate items and manually judging only one representative item from each near-duplicate cluster for a given query~\citep{2021craswell}; this difference may result in variation in Cohen's $\kappa$ values of LLMs across TREC-DL 19, 20, 21, and TREC-DL 22.} Llama-3-8B-Instruct (fine-tuned) even achieves ``moderate'' agreement on TREC-DL 21 (a Cohen's $\kappa$ value of 0.418).
-All fine-tuned \acp{LLM} exhibit a higher Cohen's $\kappa$ value than the commercial \ac{LLM}, GPT-3.5 (text-davinci-003).
-All fine-tuned \acp{LLM} surpass their corresponding few-shot counterpart on all datasets in terms of Pearson's $\rho$.
+All fine-tuned \acp{LLM} (except for Llama-3.2-1B-Instruct) exhibit a higher Cohen's $\kappa$ value than the commercial \ac{LLM}, GPT-3.5 (text-davinci-003).
+All fine-tuned \acp{LLM} (except for Mistral-22B-Instruct on TREC-DL 22) surpass their corresponding few-shot counterpart on all datasets in terms of Pearson's $\rho$.
 This reveals that fine-tuning is an effective way to improve the quality of \acp{LLM} in generating relevance judgments, which finally translates to better \ac{QPP} quality.

-Second, newly released and instruction-tuned LLMs generally perform better.
-Llama-3-8B shows improved relevance judgment agreement and \ac{QPP} quality compared to LLaMA-7B in most cases.
+Second, larger \acp{LLM} with over 22 billion parameters demonstrate significantly greater effectiveness than their smaller counterparts in the few-shot setting.
+Specifically, in this setting, Llama-3-70B-Instruct achieves the best overall performance.
+Mistral-22B-Instruct consistently outperforms Mistral-7B-Instruct-v0.3 across all datasets.
+However, a fine-tuned Llama model with only 3 billion parameters markedly outperforms both of these larger few-shot \acp{LLM} across all datasets.

+Third, Instruction-tuned \acp{LLM} generally perform better than their standard counterparts.
 Llama-3-8B-Instruct further enhances relevance judgment generation and \ac{QPP} quality over both Llama-3-8B and LLaMA-7B across most cases.
 Notably, Llama-3-8B-Instruct (few-shot) even performs better than or equally as well as LLaMA-7B (fine-tuned) on TREC-DL 19 and 22.
-This finding implies that with a more effective \ac{LLM} \ourmodel has the potential to achieve imrpoved \ac{QPP} performance.
+This finding implies that with a more effective \ac{LLM} \ourmodel has the potential to achieve improved \ac{QPP} performance.